martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 As a rule of thumb, always use the DataBindingIdlingResource with Espresso tests where data binding is involved.

+#### Navigation drawer

+Test global navigation in end to end tests.
+Back button, up button and the drawer can be tested.

 Remember to turn off animations.
 ![Disable Animations](animations.png)